ian-a-beard/ian-a-beard.github.io/_posts/2025-03-26-picducanigou.md

 ﻿---
 layout: post
-title: Pic du Canigou Hike Photo Recollection
+title: My longest hike ever
 date: 2025-03-26 21:01:00
-description:
+description: A photo sequence with abridged commentary of my hike to the top of Pic du Canigou
 tags: hiking
 categories:
-thumbnail:
+thumbnail: assets/img/picducanigou/41.JPG
 ---

 ### Preamble

-In the year 2024 from October 11 to November 24, I lived on a small horse farm inthe foothills of the Pyrenees Mountains in France.
+In the year 2024 from October 11 to November 24, I lived on a small horse farm in the foothills of the Pyrenees Mountains in France.
 On my last full day before leaving I summited the nearby Canigou mountain.
-I had been fixing to hike it during my stay, but it wasn't until the last day that the weather and my confidence aligned and I finally gave it a shot.
+I had been fixing to hike it during my stay, but it wasn't until the last day that both the weather and my confidence aligned and I finally gave it a shot.
-I began the hike early in the morning to finish the 28.4 mile hike before sundown.
+The day hike ended up being my longest so far, totaling 28.4 miles (45.7 km).
+I began early in the morning in order to finish before sundown.
-In total, it took me 11 hours and 37 minutes to complete.
+In total, it took me 12 hours and 53 minutes to complete.
 Here is a sequence of photos I took which illustrate the endeavor.

 ### Hiking Pic du Canigou